peteroupc/peteroupc.github.io/randomfunc.md

 Example criteria include checking&mdash;
 - whether a random number is prime,
 - whether a random number is divisible or not by certain numbers,
+- whether a random number was already chosen (with the aid of a hash table, red-black tree, or similar structure),
 - whether a random point is sufficiently distant from previous random points (with the aid of a KD-tree or similar structure), and/or
  - whether that number is not included in a "blacklist" of numbers.

-(KD-trees and prime-number testing algorithms are outside the scope of this document.)
+(KD-trees, hash tables, red-black trees, and prime-number testing algorithms are outside the scope of this document.)

 <a id=Non_Uniform_Distributions></a>
 ## Non-Uniform Distributions